 When we got to the Ink Pots the wind picked up and the clouds rolled in.
 This area would be spectacular on a sunny day.

 The return trip is fast since it’s mostly downhill.
 All told it took us 3¼ hours including a short lunch break.
 It’s a wonderful way to spend half a day.

 More Snowshoeing Information

 The Banff Parks Office at 224 Banff Avenue in Banff is staffed with helpful, bilingual rangers who can direct you to a trail that best suits your ability.
 Around Banff itself there are 10 easy snowshoe trails if you just want a short burst of exercise and fresh air.
 Otherwise near Banff you can snowshoe to the summit of Tunnel Mountain or try the busier alternative to the Ink Pots – a trip to see the waterfalls up Johnston Canyon.

-The Lake Louise area has three easy trails, two moderate trails and one difficult one – which sounds like a must do trail since it takes you 6.3 kilometers to a scenic hanging valley below Mount Bell.
+The Lake Louise area has three easy trails, two moderate trails and one difficult one – which sounds like a must do trail since it takes you 6.3 kilometres to a scenic hanging valley below Mount Bell.

-So many choices and not enough weekends.
+So many choices and not enough weekends in a winter.